Vatari/Car-Shop-v.2/README.md

 1. Download zipped folder
 2. Open folder and run npm i
 3. Create .env file in root directory and set DB_USERNAME and DB_PASSWORD there as global ENV variables
-4. Install MongoDB locally and set address /models/index.js
+4. Install MongoDB locally and set address in /models/index.js
 5. Server is set to port 3000, but you can change it in main index.js
 6. Open folder in terminal and run npm i
 7. Run "npm run local"